Voters Could Clamp Down On Ethics, Campaign Finance At The Ballot Box

 A well-financed national group, RepresentUs, is pouring money and other support into South Dakota.
 It also backed the 2016 initiative.

-"What we do is we decide which are the states where there is a real possibility of impact, of victory, and protecting those victories post-passage," said RepresentUs director Josh Silver.
+"What we do is we decide which are the states where there is a real possibility of impact, of victory, and protecting those victories post-passage," said RepresentUs Director Josh Silver.
 "When we see that combination, then we get in and support them with time and treasure."

 Leaders of the opposition in South Dakota say RepresentUs and its allies exaggerate both the problem and the proposed fixes.
 They contend Amendment W would give the ethics commission too much money and power.